 Common Investing Goals

-- Creating passive income through dividends
+- Create a little income stream through dividends

 Tips for Goal Setting